Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Two algorithms that generalize the Chakravala method, that incorporate an additional variable

 \

-Now, we present a second version of this algorithm by changing the additional condition of minimization.
-In our second case, we choose to impose that $m$ and $l$ are positive integers chosen such that they minimize the absolute value of $m-\sqrt{d}\, l$, with $1\leq l\leq L$ for some fixed $L$.
-The process is continued until a stage is reached at which the equation has the desired form $a^2-db^2=1$, { under certain condition on $L$ that depends on $d$}.

-More precisely, given a non square positive integer $d$ and a positive integer $L$, the algorithm produces the sequences of integers $a_i, b_i, k_i, m_i, l_i$ by the following recipe: as before, we prefer to start with the first step in chakravala algorithm as in (\ref{inicio2}): if
+More precisely, given a non-square positive integer $d$ and a positive integer $L$, the algorithm produces sequences of integers $a_i, b_i, k_i, m_i$, and $l_i$ by the following recipe: as before, we prefer to start with the first step in the Chakravala algorithm as in Remark \ref{inicio} and (\ref{inicio2}):